axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 ------------

 The default business details page shows all custom fields of a case.
-It is opened by clicking on ``Business details`` in case details page.
+It is opened by clicking on ``Business details`` in the case details page.

-Portal supports customzing this page for each case.
+Portal supports customizing this page for each case.

 .. _customization-additionalcasedetailspage.customization:

 How to customize the business details page
 ------------------------------------------

 #.
-Create a business details process.
+Create the business details process.
 In this process, create a request start that has the parameter ``uuid``.
-The idea is when clicking on ``Business details`` in case details page,
+The idea is when clicking
-Portal will call this process and pass the case UUID as parameter `uuid`.
-Create UI for business details page in this process.
+   on ``Business details`` in the case details page, Portal will call this process and pass the case UUID as parameter ``uuid``.
+   Create UI for the business details page in this process.

    |customization-business-details-page-start-request|

 #.
-Store the :dev-url:`IWebStartable ID </docs/|version|/public-api/ch/ivyteam/ivy/workflow/start/IWebStartable.html#getId()>`
+Store the :dev-url:`IWebStartable ID </doc/|version|/public-api/ch/ivyteam/ivy/workflow/start/IWebStartable.html#getId()>` of the
-of the process to the string custom field ``businessDetails`` of the case.
+   process to the string custom field ``businessDetails`` of the case.
 There are 2 ways to perform this:

-   * Use the ``SetBusinessDetailsPage.p.json`` callable process, and pass the IWebStartable ID of the business details process as a parameter.
+   * Use the ``SetBusinessDetailsPage.p.json`` callable process, and pass the IWebStartable ID of the business details process as the parameter.
 To make it more flexible, Portal supports passing the end part of IWebStartable ID as the parameter but you need to make sure only one process in the security context has IWebStartable ID ends with the parameter.

       |set-business-details-page-callable-process|

    * Use public API ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(String)`` or ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(BusinessDetailsDTO)``.
      See the Public API section for more details.

       |customize-business-details-with-public-api|